frankomackonelee/node-js-express-mvc-fun-website/README.md

 - The edit form uses a common technique to edit the value but it does not comply with REST
 - Deploy to server
 - Add custom URL
-- Enhance CI Github Action to include tests
+- Enhance CI GitHub Action to include tests, and ensure ts-standard is enforced
-- Add CD Github Action
+- Add CD GitHub Action
 - Currently run dev just runs TypeScript and serves, need to get nodemon or similar working so that it 'hot reloads' / watches ts and other files
 - Restrict PUT access to original author (properly) via authentication / authorization